imonkloud9/imonkloud9/README.md

 Skills: Linux 🐧 / Python 🐍 / Lua 🌙

-- 🔭 I’m currently working on a python project.
 - 🌱 I’m currently furthering my knowledge in programming and web development.
 - 📫 How to reach me: kloud9@duck.com